owen-laney/simple_bot/README.md

-# Simple Discord Bot 🤖
+## simple discord bot
-A discord bot written in python.
+an outdated discord bot demo written in python all the code's under the master branch
-The code is under the 'master' branch.